-Keep the full-length QEX articles flowing in, or share a Technical Note of several hundred words in length plus a figure or two.
-Add to the Amateur Radio institutional memory with your technical observation.
+Keep the full-length QEX articles flowing in, but if brevity is your forte, share a brief Technical Note of perhaps several hundred words in length plus a figure or two.
+Expand on another author's work and add to the Amateur Radio institutional memory with your technical observation.
 Let us know that your submission is intended as a Note.